Baxter railway station

-Baxter railway station is located on the Stony Point line in Victoria, Australia.
-It serves the town of Baxter, and it opened on 1 October 1888 as Mornington Junction.
-It was renamed Baxter on 6 May 1918.
+Baxter railway station is a commuter railway station on the Stony Point line, which is part of the Melbourne railway network.
+It serves the town and suburb of Baxter, in Victoria, Australia.
+It opened on 1 October 1888, with the current station provided in 1984.
+The station was initially closed on 22 June 1981, then was reopened on 27 September 1984.

+Initially opened as Mornington Junction, the station was given its current name of Baxter on 6 May 1918.